Preferred submission date: January 16, 2018

 In a one-to-two page, double-spaced essay, please describe what you have done to complete the 100 hours of required fieldwork experience in direct service to others.

-Your resume/CV should detail all pertinent academic, employment, and volunteer history.
+Your resume/CV should detail all pertinent academic, employment, and volunteer history with exact dates of participation.

 Submit copies of your official transcript(s), statement of interest, supplemental essay, and resume/CV.